-"UBS AG may be unable to maintain its capital strength
+UBS AG may be unable to maintain its capital strength

-Capital strength enables UBS AG to grow its businesses and absorb increases in regulatory and capital requirements.
+Capital strength enables the UBS AG Group to grow its businesses and absorb increases in regulatory and capital requirements.
 UBS AG's ability to maintain its capital ratios is subject to numerous risks, including the financial results of its businesses, the effect of changes to capital standards, methodologies and interpretations that may adversely affect the calculation of its capital ratios, the imposition of risk add-ons or capital buffers, and the application of additional capital, liquidity and similar requirements to subsidiaries.
 UBS AG's capital and leverage ratios are driven primarily by RWA, the leverage ratio denominator and eligible capital, all of which may fluctuate based on a number of factors, some of which are outside of UBS AG's control.
 The results of the UBS AG Group's businesses may be adversely affected by events arising from other risk factors described herein.
 In some cases, such as litigation and regulatory risk and operational risk events, losses may be sudden and large.

 The UBS AG Group's eligible capital may be reduced by losses recognised within net profit or other comprehensive income.
-Eligible capital may also be reduced for other reasons, including acquisitions that change the level of goodwill, changes in temporary differences related to DTAs included in capital, adverse currency movements affecting the value of equity, prudential adjustments that may be required due to the valuation uncertainty associated with certain types of positions, changes in regulatory interpretations on the inclusion or exclusion of items contributing to shareholder equity in regulatory capital, and changes in the value of certain pension fund assets and liabilities or in the interest rate and other assumptions used to calculate the changes in the UBS AG Group's net defined benefit obligation recognised in other comprehensive income.
+Eligible capital may also be reduced for other reasons, including acquisitions that change the level of goodwill, changes in temporary differences related to DTAs included in capital, adverse currency movements affecting the value of equity, prudential adjustments that may be required due to the valuation uncertainty associated with certain types of positions, and changes in the value of certain pension fund assets and liabilities or in the interest rate and other assumptions used to calculate the changes in the UBS AG Group's net defined benefit obligation recognised in other comprehensive income.